matangover/mypy-vscode/README.md

 # Mypy extension for VS Code
 Runs mypy on Python code to provide type checking, go to definition, and hover.

 * Runs on your entire workspace folder.
-(This is different from Microsoft's Python extension which only lints each file separately, leading to incomplete type checking.)
+(This is different from Microsoft's Python extension's mypy functionality which only lints each file separately, leading to incomplete type checking.)

 * Embeds the [mypy daemon](https://mypy.readthedocs.io/en/latest/mypy_daemon.html) and keeps the analysis state in memory so that only changed files are rechecked.